 Plans for Redrawing the Middle East: The Project for a “New Middle East”

-This article first published by GR in November 2006 is of particular relevance to an understanding of the ongoing process of destabilization and political fragmentation of Iraq.
+This article first published by GR in November 2006 is of particular relevance to an understanding of the ongoing process of destabilization and political fragmentation of Iraq, Syria and Yemen.

 “Hegemony is as old as Mankind…” -Zbigniew Brzezinski, former U.S. National Security Advisor